aws/aws-eks-best-practices/content/reliability/docs/dataplane.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/data-plane.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # EKS Data Plane

 To operate high-available and resilient applications, you need a highly-available and resilient data plane.
 An elastic data plane ensures that Kubernetes can scale and heal your applications automatically.
 A resilient data plane consists of two or more worker nodes, can grow and shrink with the workload, and automatically recover from failures.